benmiller314/cdm2019fall/plans/lesson-03.md

 **Work to have achieved:**

-* Download and install what you need [to use Git at the command line](https://gist.github.com/derhuerst/1b15ff4652a867391f03)
+* Download and install what you need to use Git: at [the command line](https://gist.github.com/derhuerst/1b15ff4652a867391f03) and, optionally, using the [Desktop app](https://desktop.github.com)

 ## Plan for the day